Frequently Asked Questions regarding Q magnet devices:

 It is relevant to note that for magnets made of the same material, the larger the magnet, the more intense the magnetic flux density and the stronger and greater penetration of the magnet.
 All Q magnet models contain some of the highest quality rare earth magnetic material available with a 13,500 Gauss rating.

 Q magnets are a static magnet field generator.
 Although the field is static, there is steep variation of the field gradients in three dimensions.
 If the gradient could be altered by moving the poles apart and increasing the distance between the Q magnet device and its target (for example, a cell under study), the effectiveness gradually diminishes.
 When the gradient is below threshold amplitude, there is no effect.
-Many magnetic field therapies on the market are common bipolar magnets (with a north and south pole) and as such do not create a field gradient.
+Many magnetic field therapies on the market are common bipolar magnets (with a north and south pole on each side) and as such do not create a field gradient.
 Such devices have had little or no effect in cell assays in which Quadrapolar magnets have had substantial biological effects.

 Some of Nikken’s magnetic products try to emulate the Quadrapolar technology in producing steep field gradients but do not do it as effectively and hence do not achieve as good a result.
 Nikken’s magnetic products may also be working on different systems within the body, more research needs to be undertaken.
 See Nikken comparison.